UnintelligibleMaker/UnintelligibleMaker/README.md

 - 👋 Hi, I’m @UnintelligibleMaker
 - 👀 I’m interested in Makering in all forms.
 3D printing, laser cutting, woodworking, embrodery, sewing, and more and always adding more.
 Often involving code.
 - 🌱 I’m currently learning to share my code via OSS.
+- ❓ How did I get to be UnintelligibleMaker?
+Many years ago I took a trip to Seattle Washington.
+There I visited the EMP (Experence Music Project), now MoPop, which was where Paul Allen kept his seattle music memoribelia and he had a lot of it.....enough to make a muesum.
+There I learned this history of the song "Louie, Louie" by The Kingsman.
+I love this song.
+However didn't know that in the early 1960s the FBI spent 2 year investigating if it had 'obscenity of the lyrics' and they concluded that is was “Unintelligible at any Speed”.
+I loved the phrase.
+I feel like most of the time this applies to me too.
+So I am UnintelligibleMaker.
 - 📫 How to reach me maker@unintelligiblemaker.com, https://www.reddit.com/user/UnintelligibleMaker, https://www.instagram.com/unintelligiblemakering/
 - 😄 Pronouns: he/him